Digital Regulation Platform

 However, the ongoing advancements and applications of generative AI have sparked important questions regarding its impact on the job market, its use of training data that can be protected by privacy and copyright rules, and the necessary government regulations.

 Many governments around the globe have started curtailing the use of generative AI.
-Due to data protection and privacy concerns, the Italian data protection regulator, the Garante, issued a temporary ban on ChatGPT, which was removed after OpenAI started cooperating with the Garnte, including by publishing a new information processing notice, expanding its privacy policy and offering users an opt-out from data processing.[6]
-The Canadian Government has released a draft of a code of practice for Generative AI, which is open for public comment before being enacted into law as part of the country’s Artificial Intelligence and Data Act.[7]
-The G7 launched the Hiroshima AI Process to coordinate discussions on generative AI risks.[8]
-In July 2023, US President Joe Biden announced voluntary commitments from large AI companies in support of safety, security, and trust.[9]
-On July 13, 2023, China implemented temporary measures to regulate generative AI industry.
-Service providers are now required to undergo security assessments and file algorithms.
-[10] The Beijing Municipal Health Authority proposed 41 new rules that would strictly prohibit the use of AI in various online healthcare activities, including automatically generating medical prescriptions.[11]
+Due to data protection and privacy concerns, the Italian data protection regulator, the Garante, issued a temporary ban on ChatGPT, which was removed after OpenAI started cooperating with the Garnte, including by publishing a new information processing notice, expanding its privacy policy and offering users an opt-out from data processing.[35]
+The Canadian Government has released a draft of a code of practice for Generative AI, which is open for public comment before being enacted into law as part of the country’s Artificial Intelligence and Data Act.[36]
+The G7 launched the Hiroshima AI Process to coordinate discussions on generative AI risks.[37]
+In July 2023, US President Joe Biden announced voluntary commitments from large AI companies to support safety, security, and trust.[38]
+On July 13, 2023, China implemented temporary measures to regulate the generative AI industry.
+Service providers are now required to undergo security assessments and file algorithms.[39]
+The Beijing Municipal Health Authority proposed 41 new rules that would strictly prohibit the use of AI in various online healthcare activities, including automatically generating medical prescriptions.[40]
 The United States Federal Trade Commission (FTC) has launched a wide-ranging investigation into OpenAI.
-The probe is focused on allegations that OpenAI has violated consumer protection laws by putting personal data and reputations at risk.[12]
+The probe is focused on allegations that OpenAI has violated consumer protection laws by putting personal data and reputations at risk.[41]
 The FTC’s Civil Investigative Demand has raised concerns that ChatGPT may produce false or disparaging statements about real individuals.
-[13] The agency has also requested information following a data privacy breach in which private user data was exposed in ChatGPT’s results.[14]
+The agency has also requested information following a data privacy breach in which private user data was exposed in ChatGPT’s results.[42]
+Under the European Union’s AI Act, those who develop general-purpose AI models will have to comply with the EU copyright laws and provide a detailed summary of the data, including text, pictures, and videos used to train the systems.
+AI-generated deepfake pictures, videos, or audio based on existing people, places, or events must be labelled as artificially manipulated.
+The Act requires that the more powerful AI models, which pose “systemic risks” like OpenAI’s GPT4 and Google’s Gemini, undergo extra scrutiny.
+The EU is concerned that these advanced AI systems could cause accidents or be used for cyberattacks, and about potential biases that could be spread across many applications and affect many people.[43]

-In 2019, following the publication of the Ethics Guidelines for Trustworthy AI[15], the European Commission started a three-pronged approach for regulating AI and addressing AI-related risks.
-In addition to the draft AI Act, the new and amended civil liability rules[16] act in conjunction with other current and planned data-related policies, such as the General Data Protection Regulation (GDPR)[17], the Digital Services Act[18], the proposed Data Act[19], and the proposed Cyber Resilience Act.
+The EU has been at the forefront of regulatory frameworks for AI.
+In 2019, following the publication of the Ethics Guidelines for Trustworthy AI, the European Commission started a three-pronged approach to regulating AI and addressing AI-related risks.
+In addition to the Artificial Intelligence Act (AI Act)[44], the new and amended civil liability rules[45] act in conjunction with other current and planned data-related policies, such as the General Data Protection Regulation (GDPR), the Digital Services Act, the Data Act[46], and the Cyber Resilience Act.[47]

-The draft EU AI Act sets horizontal standards for developing, commercializing, and using AI-powered products, services, and systems within the EU.
-It provides fundamental AI risk-based guidelines applicable across all industries and includes a “product safety framework” with four risk categories, specifying market entry rules and certification for High-Risk AI Systems through a mandatory CE-marking process.
+The EU AI Act sets horizontal standards for developing, commercialising, and using AI-powered products, services, and systems within the EU.
+It provides fundamental AI risk-based guidelines applicable across all industries and includes a “product safety framework” with four risk categories.
+The framework specifies market entry rules and certification for High-Risk AI Systems through a mandatory CE-marking process.
 This compliance regime also covers datasets used for machine learning training, testing, and validation to ensure fair outcomes.

 Other countries, such as the United Kingdom, Canada, the United States and China, have developed distinct frameworks for regulating and governing AI.